 Director JEFF BINZ

-UAW Region 9 Director Jeff Binz was elected at a 2018 UAW Region 9 Special Convention on January 30, 2018, in Buffalo, New York, to fill the remaining term of former director Terry Dittes, who was elected as a UAW Vice President in January 2018.
-In June of 2018 he was re-elected to serve his first full term as Regional Director at the 37th Constitutional Convention.
+UAW Region 9 Director Jeff Binz was re-elected to serve his first full term as Regional Director at the 37th Constitutional Convention.
+He was previously elected at a 2018 UAW Region 9 Special Convention on January 30, 2018, in Buffalo, New York, to fill the remaining term of former director Terry Dittes, who was elected as a UAW Vice President in January 2018.

 As director, Binz serves on the UAW International Executive Board.